-1603 – 1606 Pedro Ferndandez de Quirso a Portuguese navigator under King Phillip III of Spain leads an expedition of discovery reaching the islands of Vanuatu and names them La Australia del Espiritu Santo, honoring the King’s Austrian heritage.
+1603 – 1606 Pedro Ferndandez de Quirso a Portuguese navigator under King Phillip III of Spain leads an expedition of discovery reaching the islands of Vanuatu and names them La Australia del Espiritu Santo, honouring the King’s Austrian heritage.

 1642 – 1644 Abel Tasman under the orders of the Governor-General of the Dutch East Indies Company, Anthony Van Diemen is sent to map an area called ‘New Holland’ now known as the State of Western Australia, the location of many Dutch shipwrecks.
 He misses the mainland and lands on the island at the most southeastern of the continent and titles the island Van Diemen’s Land, a name adopted by the British 70 years later that is now known as the State of Tasmania.